Calouste Gulbenkian: Oil business

 In 1912 Gulbenkian was the driving force behind the creation of the Turkish Petroleum Company (TPC)—a consortium of the largest European oil companies aimed at cooperatively procuring oil exploration and development rights in the Ottoman territory of Mesopotamia, while excluding other interests.
 The German interests would be limited to a 25% share, with a 35% share for the British, and the remaining for Gulbenkian to choose.
 So, he gave Royal Dutch Shell 25% and kept 15% for himself as "the conceiver, the founder, and the artisan of the Turkish Petroleum combine."
 A promise of these rights was made to the TPC, but the onset of World War I interrupted their efforts.
 At first, the British Foreign Office supported the d'Arcy group to gain a share and replace Calouste's share, but Gulbenkian worked closely with French concerns, arranged for the French to receive the German's share as part of the spoils of victory, and, in return, the French protected his interest.

 During the dismantling of the Ottoman Empire after the war, most of Ottoman Syria came under the French Mandate for Syria and the Lebanon and most of Ottoman Iraq came under British mandate.
 Heated and prolonged negotiations ensued regarding which companies could invest in the Turkish Petroleum Company.
 The TPC was granted exclusive oil exploration rights to Mesopotamia in 1925.
 The discovery of a large oil reserve at Baba Gurgur provided the impetus to conclude negotiations and in July 1928 an agreement, called the "Red Line Agreement", was signed which determined which oil companies could invest in TPC and reserved 5% of the shares for Gulbenkian.
 The name of the company was changed to the Iraq Petroleum Company in 1929.
 The Pasha had actually given Gulbenkian the entire Iraqi oil concession.
 Gulbenkian, however, saw advantage in divesting the vast majority of his concession so that corporations would be able to develop the whole.
 Gulbenkian grew wealthy on the remainder.
 He reputedly said, "Better a small piece of a big pie, than a big piece of a small one."

 In 1938, before the beginning of World War II, Gulbenkian incorporated a Panamanian company to hold his assets in the oil industry.
-From this "Participations and Explorations Corporation" came the "Partex Oil and Gas (Holdings) Corporation", now a subsidiary of the Calouste Gulbenkian Foundation headquartered in Lisbon.
+From this "Participations and Explorations Corporation" came the "Partex Oil and Gas (Holdings) Corporation", a subsidiary of the Calouste Gulbenkian Foundation headquartered in Lisbon until 2019.